quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 Where $$\alpha [T]$$ denotes the transition probability from state $$(1-s)$$ to state $$(s)$$; and $$\beta$$ represents the transition probability of the other direction.

 Now let's see how to implement such a model with BrainPy.
-First of all, we need to define a class that inherits from`` bp.TwoEndConn ``, because synapses connect two neurons.
+First of all, we need to define a class that inherits from `` bp.TwoEndConn ``, because synapses connect two neurons.
 Within the class, we can define the differential equation with ``derivative`` function, this is the same as the definition of neuron models.
-Then we use the``__ init__ ``Function to initialize the required parameters and variables.
+Then we use the ``__ init__ `` Function to initialize the required parameters and variables.

 <img src="../../figs/codes/ampa_init.png" style="text-align:center;width:170">

-We update $$s$$ by a ``update`` function.
+We update $$s$$ by an ``update`` function.

 <img src="../../figs/codes/ampa_update.png" style="text-align:center;width:170">